WalkingNL/Translation/note.md

     opt-in, opt-out
-    opt-in, means to choose to do something. opt-out, means to choose not to do something.s
+    opt-in, means to choose to do something. opt-out, means to choose not to do something.
 ---

 reckon, reckon with, reckon on, reckon up